genia-dev/GeniA/README.md

 There has been a lot of buzz around ChatGPT and CoPilot boosting writing new code, but as software engineers we know that writing code is just a part of our day to day.

-Imagine a team member helping you:
+### Imagine a virtual team member helping you:

-* `increase the memory for my node service deployed on k8s cluster`
+R&D scenarios

-* `rollout your k8s based service to production using argo`
+* `rollout your k8s based service to staging/production using argo`
+* `why did my last argo deploy failed?`
-* `summarize production logs`
+* `summarize my recent node.js service logs`
-* `write code for a new utility and deploy to a lambda function`
-* `look at your metrics for service usage anomalies`
-* `look for security vulnerabilities over my s3 buckets`
 * `trigger a new build`
-* `generate reports for unutilized cloud resources`
-* `add a cron to trigger a function`
-* `scale out your services`
-* `generate usage report for AWS ECR (Amazon Elastic Container Registry)`
 * `summarize GitHub pull request with it's content`

+Finops shift left
+* `generate report for unutilized cloud resources per team owner to team slack`
+* `generate usage report for AWS ECR (Amazon Elastic Container Registry) to find cost saving opportunities`

+Secops shift left
+* `look for security vulnerabilities over my s3 buckets`
+* `grant me with production permissions (temporarily add me to an IAM user group with auditing)`

+SRE shift left
+* `look at my metrics for service usage anomalies`
+* `increase the memory for my node service deployed on k8s cluster`

+Devops shift left
+* `scale out my (node.js k8s based) service`
+* `find unlabled EC2 instances`
+* `add a cron to trigger something`
+* `write code for a new utility and deploy my 'automate this shixx' snippet to a lambda function`
+* `trigger any of my company playbooks`

 <p align="center">
 <br/>